Home Learn NPS vs Mutual Funds- Which is Better?

 Strategies for Investors Choosing Between NPS vs Mutual Funds

-• Mutual Funds as Emergency Savings: Mutual funds offer flexibility and are commonly utilized as emergency savings.
+• Mutual Funds as Emergency Savings: Mutual funds offer flexibility and are commonly utilised as emergency savings.
 You have the freedom to withdraw funds as needed, making them a versatile choice.
 On the other hand, NPS lacks such flexibility.
 It’s more suitable for individuals at the retirement stage, seeking tax advantages and prioritizing low-risk investments.

 • Tax Benefits of NPS: NPS offers substantial tax benefits during your employment years.
 Contributions made by you and your employer to NPS are eligible for a tax deduction of up to Rs.
 1.5 lakh under Section 80CCD of the Income Tax Act.
 Additionally, any self-contributions (up to Rs.
 50,000) can be claimed as an NPS tax benefit under Section 80CCD.
 Moreover, NPS was classified as an Exempt-Exempt-Exempt (EEE) investment in the 2019 budget.
 This means that NPS subscribers can enjoy tax deductions on NPS contributions, tax-free returns on NPS contributions, and tax advantages on lump-sum withdrawals.
 In contrast, mutual fund capital gains are subject to taxation, both in the short and long term.